 Does social media make you spend more?

-Last night, I was enjoying First Dates, casually browsing through Facebook from time to time, when something exciting popped up in my news feed.
+The other night, I was enjoying First Dates, casually browsing through Facebook from time to time, when something exciting popped up in my news feed.

 Edinburgh Gin do an advent calendar!

 I love gin,I love Edinburgh and I love Christmas, so this seemed like a match made in heaven for me.
 So I clicked on the post to read more about it.
 The advent calendar has 25 x 5cl bottles, each with a different gin in them, one to be enjoyed nightly in the run up to Christmas.
 This was pretty appealing to me, and sounded like a good excuse for having a drink, even on a school night.
 I eagerly clicked to find out more about it and that was when I stopped being so excited.

 Yep, that’s right………ONE HUNDRED POUNDS, for a fecking advent calendar!

 What is even more mad is that when I clicked on the John Lewis site, to read more about it, it was out of stock.
 Judging by the number of comments on the Facebook post, there was a mad flurry of purchasing going on last night.
 Everyone seemed to be really excited about it and people were getting tagged in it constantly.
 And my bet is that, for many people, the credit card was taking the brunt of the cost.
 And I bet a few people woke up this morning, regretting spending £100 on an advent calendar.

 Now, even if you do have a spare hundred quid, there are much better value ways to buy your gin.
 You can get 2 x 50cl Edinburgh Gin Liquers (the Rhubarb and Ginger is my favourite!), plus a 70cl bottle of the orginal Edinburgh Gin and 70cl of the Seaside Gin, for just under £100.
 That is nearly twice as much gin, for less than it would cost for the sodding advent calendar.
 That, for me, is a no brainer!